forty9unbeaten/ghostPostRESTapi/README.md

 -   Model(s) for boasts and roasts with appropriate attributes as derived from other requirements
 -   GET, and POST endpoints for boasts and roasts
 -   POST endpoints for voting on boasts and roasts
-    -   hint: add extra actions (Links to an external site.)Links to an external site. to your viewset
+    -   hint: add [extra actions](https://www.django-rest-framework.org/api-guide/viewsets/#marking-extra-actions-for-routing) to your viewset

 #### Note: